pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/README.md

 Get the wake reason.
 See constants for the possible return values.
 Returns a tuple of the form: (wake_reason, gpio_list).
 When the wakeup reason is either GPIO or touch pad, then the second element of the tuple is a list with GPIOs that generated the wakeup.

+<function>machine.remaining_sleep_time()</function>

+Returns the remaining timer duration (in milliseconds) if the ESP32 is woken up from deep sleep by something other than the timer.
+For Example if you set the timer for 30 seconds (30000 ms) and it wakes up after 10 seconds then this function will return `20000`.

 ### Miscellaneous Functions

 <function>machine.main(filename)</function>